timofeysie/redux-typescript-example/README.md

 }
 ```

-Here is the Typescript version:
+Here is the Typescript version we have:

 ```ts
 export const incrementAsync = createAsyncThunk(